OutsiderLost/Tplink-dec-enc-backup/README.txt

 (So this recommended done under 'linux-mips or other linux' do the separate scripts -> 'enc-bash-1B.sh, firm-enc-2B.lua' !)

-Other linux conversion with scripts: create a 'root' folder, insert scripts and necessary files (backup.decrypted or ori backup, certificate files)
+Other linux conversion with scripts: create a 'root' folder, insert scripts and necessary files (backup.decrypted or modied tmp/xml, certificate files)
 -------------------------------------------------

 # Other fast transcript commands for help working: